Resource Discovery

 In the StrongDM Admin UI, go to the Settings > Connectors page.
 Here you see a list of current connectors.
 Select Add Connector.

 Select a Cloud, and then choose a Name for the connector.
-Ideally, the name will indicate which cloud account or environment you wish to discover resources in.
+Ideally, the name indicates which cloud account or environment you wish to discover resources in.
 A Description is optional and can provide further context.
 Lastly, select one or more of your nodes from the Node Selection menu.
 These should be the nodes that you configured to have read access to your cloud infrastructure in step 1.
 Selecting them here tags them with an

 sdm__connector_idtag.
 The value of this tag is what is used to determine which nodes run a given scan.Select a value for Crawl interval to alter the frequency at which the connector crawls your cloud infrastructure and updates your discovered resources list.